Kansas Driving Laws for Seniors and Older Drivers

 • driving within city limits only

-• mileage restrictions in increments of 5 miles—up to 30 miles total
+• mileage restrictions (limiting driving to a specific radius of 5 to 30 miles from home)

 • automatic transmission required